restatedev/documentation/docs/services/introspection.md

     ```sql
     select modified_at from sys_status where sid = 'my_sid';
     ```
-  This includes any modification to the row in the table so for example, when the service last switched its status from `invoked` to `suspended`, or when the last journal entry was added.
+  This includes any modification to the row in the table (e.g. when the service last switched its status from `invoked` to `suspended`, or when the last journal entry was added).

 - To find out if an invocation was triggered via the ingress or by another service:
     ```sql